nikochiko/df-wizard-chess/README.rst

 🤔 What is this?
 ================
+To truly understand what Wizard Chess is, I will have you read this

     **What do you do when you really want to play blindfold chess but you're stuck at home? 🏠**

     *Ask your chess friends - easy 👨‍👨‍👧‍👦*